 Insulate exposed pipes in your home.
 If uninsulated, pipes can freeze during the winter.
 This can cause a great deal of stress and headache since you won’t be able to access running water.
 The pipes could possibly burst.
 Exposed pipes may be located where you are unlikely to see them, such as, in the attic or the basement.

 One great habit for maintaining home improvement work is to keep some money aside for upgrades and repairs.
+Especially if you discover nightmare projects like removing asbestos.
 Set aside a specific amount of money to do home repairs and maintenance.
 Any funds left over can be set aside for major projects or unexpected repairs the following year.

 If you are looking to improve your home with new furniture, consider re-upholstering.
 Having new furniture delivered and removing old furniture can be a stressful and expensive hassle.
 Simply putting new cushions and upholstery on an existing couch, however, will make it look like new for much less money than a new couch.